AI-Commandos/LLaMa2lang/README.md

 ```
 usage: benchmark.py [-h] [--cpu] [--start START] [--n N] [--max_length MAX_LENGTH] source_language target_language included_models

 Benchmark all the different translation models for a specific source and target language to find out which performs best.
-This uses 4bit
+This uses 4bit quantization to limit GPU usage.
+Note:
-quantization to limit GPU usage.
-Note: the outcomes are indicative - you cannot assume corretness of the BLEU and CHRF scores but you
-can compare models against each other relatively.
+the outcomes are indicative - you cannot assume corretness of the BLEU and CHRF scores but you can compare models against each other relatively.

 positional arguments:
   source_language       The source language you want to test for.
-Check your dataset to see which occur most prevalent or use English as
-                        a good start.
+Check your dataset to see which occur most prevalent or use English as a good start.
   target_language       The source language you want to test for.
 This should be the language you want to apply the translate script on.
-                        Note: in benchmark, we use 2-character language codes, in constrast to translate.py where you need to specify
-                        whatever your model expects.
+Note: in benchmark, we use 2-character
+                        language codes, in constrast to translate.py where you need to specify whatever your model expects.
   included_models       Comma-separated list of models to include.
-Allowed values are: opus, m2m_418M, m2m_1.2B, madlad_3b, madlad_7b,
+Allowed values are: opus, m2m_418m, m2m_1.2b, madlad_3b, madlad_7b, madlad_10b, madlad_7bbt, mbart,
-                        madlad_10b, madlad_7bbt, mbart, nllb_distilled600M, nllb_1.3b, nllb_distilled1.3b, nllb_3.3b
+                        nllb_distilled600m, nllb_1.3b, nllb_distilled1.3b, nllb_3.3b, seamless

 options:
   -h, --help            show this help message and exit